-Appendix F - Site Plan B Survey of Trees to be Retained and Tree Protection Plan

-Plan has been reproduced from electronic transmission and is no longer to original scale.
+Appendix F - Site Plan B Survey of Trees to be Retained and Tree Protection Plan Plan has been reproduced from electronic transmission and is no longer to original scale.
 For other tree protection measures see sections 5.0 and 7.0.
-All Tree Protection Zones are to be measured on site.
+For all Tree Protection Setbacks refer to table 2 of this report as Zones are to be measured on site.